-If you are a 1st-grade teacher, you have to be quick and organized to perform all your tasks without any hassle.
+If you are a 1st-grade teacher as I am, you have to be quick and organized to perform all your tasks without any hassle.
 For this, you might need a few stuff to arrange your classroom and keep everything handy.
-To help you out, we have listed 34 must-haves for a 1st-grade teacher, so you miss out on any essential.
+To help you out, we have listed 34 must-haves for a 1st-grade teacher, so you don’t miss out on any essentials.

 The most essential thing to have for any classroom is a whiteboard!